george-roussos/employeeasy-server/README.md

 ## Installation

-If you want to try the API out:
+If you want to try the API out, you can use the following credentials when logging in:

+- username: "malinholmgren"
+- password: "12345"

+To try out the API, you can:

 - clone this repo on your local machine
 - run `npm install`